deel-ai/deel_dataset_manager/README.md

 ## Dell dataset plugin implementation

 A deel dataset plugin is an extension of the Dataset class defined in the DEEL dataset manager project.
-It allows to access to specific datasets files using the load method and a defined modes.
+It allows to access to specific datasets files using the load method of defined modes.

 The plugin class imports: